mtiller/ModelicaBook/text/source/behavior/arrays/declarations.rst

 In this case, ``y`` will have one dimension of size 5.
 The use of the function ``size(x,1)`` will return the size of dimension 1 of the array ``x``.
-There are many applications where it is useful to express that the dimensions of different are related in this way.
+There are many applications where it is useful to express that the dimensions of different arrays are related in this way (*e.g.*, ensuring that arrays are sized such that operations like matrix multiplication are possible).

 .. _unspecd-dim: